Guichaguri/post-feed-reader/README.md

   // Custom data source filtering
   canUseSource: (source: DiscoveredSource) => true,

-  // Whether it will try to guess wordpress api and feed urls if auto-discovery doesn't work
+  // Whether it will try to guess wordpress api and feed urls if the auto-discovery process fails
   tryToGuessPaths: false,

-  // The paths that it will try to guess for both the Wordpress API or the RSS/Atom/JSON feed
+  // The paths that it will query trying to guess both the Wordpress API or the RSS/Atom/JSON feed
   wpApiPaths: ['./wp-json', '?rest_route=/'],
   feedPaths: ['./feed', './atom', './rss', './feed.json', './feed.xml', '?feed=atom'],
 });